Retrieving package version at runtime¶

 custom import mechanism.

-Instead, you can use pkg_resources
+Instead, you can use pkg_resources which is included in setuptools

 (but has a significant runtime cost):